Outside-in GRC

 Mechanism: It checks for open cloud buckets, exposed code repositories containing secrets, and Personally Identifiable Information (PII) in archived web pages.

-Outside-in GRC Context: This serves as a direct validation of Data Loss Prevention (DLP) controls.
+Outside-in GRC Context: This directly validates Data Loss Prevention (DLP) controls.
 Discovering a PII-laden file in a public bucket is an immediate compliance violation that internal audits might miss.

 Reporting